CharrafiMed/global-search-modal/README.md

 }
 ```
 ### Modal slide over
-by default this plugin comes with a modal centered to the center, however if  you want to make this modal slide over, you can do it like so :
+by default this plugin comes with a modal centered to the center, however, if  you want to make this modal slide over, you can do it like so :
 ```php
 use CharrafiMed\GlobalSearchModal\GlobalSearchModalPlugin;